boomcamp/simulation-project-2/README.md

 - Price of coin when purchased / sold.
 You can restrict this to a government issued currency if you'd like.
 - Total profit / loss.

+*In Tracking the profit of the investment, the user needs to click the *Track Investment* in the navigation bar, the user can also click the **track** button and a modal will popup that shows all the old and current details about the coin purchased.*
+*The user can also see if it is worth selling the coin he/she purchased.
+The profit will also be shown in the modal* *After the user sells the coin the track button will be disabled and the profit can be shown at the details on each row*

 ## Finished